sammigachuhi/my_django/docs/04-routes.md

 python3 manage.py migrate
 ```

-This will create the database that matches to the model you defined.
+This will create the database that matches the model you defined.

 Below is our output.